BruhLemma-Yadecha/rocketmancer-web/README.md

 ![image](https://github.com/user-attachments/assets/a7c1f863-0bd5-4ee3-8dff-8cb5330ba3ef)
 The backend contains the optimization API under /optimize/.

-To use the site, build the image and start the container:
+⚠️This feature is currently being refactored to reflect new changes⚠️ To use the site, build the image and start the container:
 ```
 docker-compose up --build